mccdaq/daqhats/examples/c/mcc172/continuous_scan/README.md

 Analog input data is acquired in blocks for a specified group of channels.

-The last sample of data for each channel is displayed for each block of data received from the device.
+The RMS voltage for each channel is displayed for each block of data received from the device.
 The acquisition is stopped when the Enter key is pressed.